-The fundraisers go door-to-door, asking members of the public to
+Our fundraisers go door-to-door, asking members of the

-pledge regular donations to St John Ambulance by Direct Debit.
+public to pledge regular donations to St John Ambulance by Direct

-small, regular gift given in this way is very valuable to St John
+A small, regular gift given in this way is very beneficial to St

-Ambulance, as Direct Debits are cost effective to administer and
+John Ambulance, as Direct Debits are cost effective to administer

-the regularity of the gift helps us plan ahead effectively.
+and the regularity of the gift helps us plan effectively.
 They’ll

 never ask for cash or cheques at the door.